Rating Action: Moody's affirms Long Island Power Authority's (NY) A2 rating; assigns A2 to Series 2021 General Revenue Notes; Outlook stable

 Under a scenario whereby the Board of Trustees terminates the OSA, LIPA would retain ownership of ServCo who would continue to maintain day-to-day operations of LIPA's assets albeit with different managerial oversight.
 Operating costs under this scenario would likely closely align with the current profile.
 While the outcome of these events remain unclear, we do not believe at this juncture that any change contemplated in the way service is provided to LIPA's customers could have negative rating implications.

 The stable outlook reflects LIPA's strong liquidity profile that is expected to remain in excess of $1 billion.

 FACTORS THAT COULD LEAD TO AN UPGRADE OF THE RATINGS

 LIPA is reasonably positioned within its rating category and upward rating movement is not currently anticipated.
 A sustainable improvement in key credit metrics, such as fixed obligation charge coverage of 1.50x and a debt ratio below 80%, could give rise to a higher rating.

 FACTORS THAT COULD LEAD TO A DOWNGRADE OF THE RATINGS

-The 2020 Bonds will be issued pari passu to all outstanding senior debt obligations of the Authority and are secured by the revenues generated by the operation of LIPA's electric transmission and distribution system.
-The bond resolution contains a basic flow of funds including a Rate Stabilization Fund.
+The 2021 Notes will be issued pari passu to all outstanding senior debt obligations of the Authority and are secured by the revenues generated by the operation of LIPA's electric transmission and distribution system with rate required to meet a 1.10x rate covenant.
+The note resolution contains a basic flow of funds including a Rate Stabilization Fund.
 The Authority is required in its bank covenants to at all times maintain on deposit in the Rate Stabilization Fund an amount not less than $150,000,000.
 There is no debt service reserve fund, which we consider credit negative.